plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 ## The Installed DOM Element

-`IJivsDomElement` is the stateful installation surface shared by installers and dispatchers.
+`IJivsDomElement` is the stateful installation surface shared by installers, dispatchers, and the ARIA service.
 It augments an ordinary `HTMLElement` with the Jivs behavior installed for that element.

 It is a TypeScript contract, not a new runtime element class: